ifat-github/capstone/README.md

 - Update the tokens you get for each user in the setup.sh file in the base dir.
 - Export in the terminal inside the virtuel enviroment, all of the tokens. (example: export EXECUTIVE_PRODUCER_TOKEN="eyJhbGci....")

+## Deploy to Heroku

+1. Create an account with Heroku
+2. Download the Heroku CLI using: brew tap heroku/brew && brew install heroku
+3. Run Heroku, using:
+	heroku login
+4. Save your package requirements, using: pip freeze > requirements.txt
+5. Create a bash file, using:
+	touch setup.sh
+and set up all of your environment variables in that file
+6. Gunicorn is a pure-Python HTTP server for WSGI applications.
+We'll be deploying our applications using the Gunicorn webserver.
+Install gunicorn using:
+	pip install gunicorn
+	touch Procfile

+In the procfile created, write:
+	web: gunicorn app:app
+7. Heroku can run all your migrations to the database you have hosted on the platform.
+For that, we need to create a manage.py file and insert into it: from flask_script import Manager from flask_migrate import Migrate, MigrateCommand

+	from app import app
+	from models import db

+	migrate = Migrate(app, db)
+	manager = Manager(app)

+	manager.add_command('db', MigrateCommand)

+	if __name__ == '__main__':
+	    manager.run()
+8. Now we can run our local migrations using: python manage.py db init python manage.py db migrate python manage.py db upgrade
+9. Create Heroku app run, using: heroku create name_of_your_app
+10. Using the git url obtained from the last step, in terminal run: git remote add heroku heroku_git_url
+11. Run this code in order to create your database and connect it to your application: 		heroku addons:create heroku-postgresql:hobby-dev --app name_of_your_application
+12. Run:
+	heroku config --app name_of_your_application in order to check your configuration variables in Heroku.
+13. Run:
+	git push heroku master
+14. Run migrations by running: heroku run python manage.py db upgrade --app name_of_your_application

+Now you have a live application!